NixOS/nixpkgs/CONTRIBUTING.md

 This document is for people wanting to contribute to the implementation of Nixpkgs.
 This involves interacting with implementation changes that are proposed using [GitHub](https://github.com/) [pull requests](https://docs.github.com/pull-requests) to the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository (which you're in right now).

-As such, a GitHub account is required, which you can sign up for [here](https://github.com/signup).
+As such, a GitHub account is recommended, which you can sign up for [here](https://github.com/signup).
+See [here](https://discourse.nixos.org/t/about-the-patches-category/477) for how to contribute without a GitHub account.

 Additionally this document assumes that you already know how to use GitHub and Git.
 If that's not the case, we recommend learning about it first [here](https://docs.github.com/en/get-started/quickstart/hello-world).